fury-gl/fury/docs/source/posts/2022/2022-08-03-week-9-praneeth.rst

 Did you get stuck anywhere?
 ---------------------------
-No, Everything went well.
+No, everything went well.

 What is coming up next?
 -----------------------
+Completing the PR `#623 <https://github.com/fury-gl/fury/pull/623>`_ and `#653 <https://github.com/fury-gl/fury/pull/653>`_.
-Completing pending PRs and searching various approaches to implement the freehand drawing.
+Searching different approaches for implementing the freehand drawing.